Anonymous-Submission-ID/Anonymous-Submission/README.md

 * 2022-04-03: The procedure of data preparation and proprecessing scripts on KTH are uploaded for inference.

-* 2022-04-04: Separating active patterns and non-active patterns from videos is finished.
+* 2022-04-04: Code of separating active patterns and non-active patterns from videos is uploaded.

-* 2022-04-06: Inference and Train are finished.
-Released models are provided.
+* 2022-04-06: Released models and code of inferencing and training is uploaded.

 * ...